thpgamer/KEST3NL05EU-lokaverk/README.md

 ![image](https://github.com/user-attachments/assets/240b3303-3cd5-4b92-a068-de1fff722220)

-And with that Clients can ping server1 and eachother and server 1 can ping
+And with that Clients can ping server1 and eachother and server 1 can ping both clients